How many times have you seen a killer marketing strategy and thought to yourself, "Wow, I wish I would've thought of that!"

 To help ease some of that uncertainty, we've created this guide that'll show you step-by-step how to create a marketing strategy that leaves no stone unturned.

-Let's dive into the five critical components of a complete marketing strategy in 2019, followed by some examples for further inspiration.
+Let's dive into the critical components of a complete marketing strategy in 2021, followed by some examples for further inspiration.

 - Create buyer personas.

 - Select the appropriate tools.

 Wait, I have to make a plan for my strategy?
 What's the difference?

 Your marketing strategy provides an overview of the reasons why your marketing team will need certain resources, take certain actions, and set certain goals over the year.
 Your marketing plan is the specific actions you'll take to achieve that strategy.